The Edmonds Farmers Market: Food, Crafts, and More!

 How to Get to the Edmonds Farmers Market

 The market takes place in downtown Edmonds.
-The market begins where 5th Avenue North crosses Main Street (by the water fountain in the roundabout).
+The Edmonds Farmers Market begins where 5th Avenue North crosses Main Street (by the water fountain in the roundabout).
 The market continues north to Bell Street and ends by the Centennial Plaza.

 Downtown Edmonds